DoctorMcKay/sentry-bot-documentation/src/commands.md

 ### Send DM to Banned Members

 If enabled, Sentry will send a DM to members that are banned using Sentry just before the ban is issued.
-You can choose whether Sentry will inform the user of the reason why they were banned.
+You can choose whether Sentry will inform the member of the reason why they were banned.

 If using kick-based bans and this option is enabled, then Sentry will send a DM every time a kick-based banned member joins.